-5.1 The scheme has been reduced from four dwellings down to three and the layout, scale and appearance of the dwellings has been amended.
-This was in order to achieve a form of development that better respected the character of the surrounding area.
+- 5.1 The scheme has been reduced from four dwellings down to three and the layout, scale and appearance of the dwellings has been amended.
+This was in order to achieve a form of development that better respected the character of the surrounding area. - 5.2 Details of bin storage and collection were requested and have been provided.